Troubleshoot: Why Is My AC Running But Not Cooling My Home?

 Refrigerant or coolant runs through your HVAC system in a closed-loop.
 In other words, it doesn’t get used up like gas or oil for heat.
 So, you should never have to replace it unless something’s wrong.

 However, there’s not enough of that cooling agent in your system when there’s a leak.
 Warm air passes over the coil and goes back out through the house just as warm.
+You’re not getting cold air through the vents.

 What To Do